davidkiama/Quotes/README.md

 ## Project setup and instructions

-I have deployed the page and here is the [link](https://github.com/davidkiama/Quotes/).
-You can also download the entire folder and open the html file on your browser.
+I have deployed the page and here is the [link](https://davidkiama.github.io/Quotes/).
+You can also clone this repo and run it locally with $ ng serve

 ## Support and contact details